Join us for some Deep Pow on this amazing Japan Ski Touring vacation!

 - January 18th: Ski a half day in the am before traveling back to Tokyo for an evening out

 - January 19th, Departure Day: Party’s over,

-You will want to plan to arrive at Tokyo Narita International airport on January 12th.
+You will want to plan to arrive at Tokyo, Narita International airport on January 12th.
 Most international flights from North America arrive in the late afternoon.
-We’ll meet at 5pm and then take the bullet train to Minakami.
+We’ll meet at 5pm and then travel to our hotel in Tokyo for the evening.
+First thing in the morning we will take the trains to Minakami.
 Of course you can always just meet up with the crew in Minakami if you prefer.
 From there we check into our hotel and get ready to ski!

 The train travel from Narita International to Minakami is as follows:

 - Tokyo to TAKASAKI: SHINKANSEN MaxTANIGAWA (Bullet Train).

 - TAKASAKI to Minakami: JR Joetsu Line (Regular Train)

 Full train schedule can be found at: http://www.hyperdia.com/en/